 At its heart, on College Avenue, two rows of Japanese cherry trees come into bloom, pink and celebratory.
-As students and faculty return from spring break, ready to dive into the second half of the semester, these trees brighten their way – from Jackson Library to a classroom building, from residence halls to Elliot University Center, the cherry trees stand along nearly everyone’s path across campus.
+As students and faculty dive into the second half of the semester, these trees brighten their way – from Jackson Library to a classroom building, from residence halls to Elliot University Center, the cherry trees stand along nearly everyone’s path across campus.

 The Woman’s College of the University of North Carolina Class of 1939 gave the cherry trees in June following their graduation.
 These vibrant symbols of ephemerality honor the spring of UNCG – not only the present season, but also the spring of its history.

-In 1939, as the campus reached its first half-century mark, the students in residence witnessed its graceful expansion.
+In 1939, the students in residence witnessed its graceful expansion.
 They saw the opening of the Alumnae House (now the Alumni House), and the college’s enrollment break 2,000 in the 1938-39 school year.
 That same year, Woman’s College awarded its first honorary degree to Judge Florence E. Allen of the United States Circuit Court of Appeals.
-New buildings sprang up, such as Weil-Winfield Residence Hall, named in 1941 for Mina Rosenthal Weil, who established several scholarships, and for Martha Elizabeth Winfield, a member of the Class of 1906 and a professor in the Department of English.
-Woman’s College truly came into its own in 1939, with greater opportunities for students, including summer courses in art and biology, which took place on the North Carolina coast.
+New buildings sprang up, such as the Weil-Winfield Residence Hall, named in 1941 for Mina Rosenthal Weil, who established several scholarships, and for Martha Elizabeth Winfield, a member of the Class of 1906 and a professor in the Department of English.
+Woman’s College came into its own in 1939, with greater opportunities for students, including summer courses in art and biology, which took place on the North Carolina coast.

-While the campus and its schools and programs continually change, grow and develop, many things remain a permanent part of the landscape and history.
-As spring begins, and students spend more time outdoors, the cherry trees bring renewed beauty to the grounds.
+While UNCG’s campus, schools, and programs change, grow, and develop, many things remain a permanent part of the landscape and history.
+As spring begins, the cherry trees bring renewed beauty to the grounds.
 Their blossoms emerge as though in praise of the students’ hard work throughout the year.
-They signify the start of a new season, and all that our students and future graduates have to celebrate in the warm months of spring at the close of the school year.
+They signify the start of a new season, and all that our students and future graduates have to celebrate in the warm months at the close of the school year.